FM (film): Reception

-Rolling Stone magazine considered the music heavily biased towards musicians who had been managed by Irving Azoff, the head of MCA Records at the time.
+Rolling Stone magazine considered the music heavily biased towards musicians who had been managed by Irving Azoff, who would become the head of the studio's then-corporate sibling MCA Records five years after the film's release.

 The film holds a score of 20% on Rotten Tomatoes based on 10 reviews and was not successful at the box office.

 Some reference books claim that the sitcom WKRP in Cincinnati was based on FM.
 The physical resemblance between Michael Brandon and WKRP lead actor Gary Sandy and the fact that their respective characters were both based upon KMET programming director Captain Mikey may have contributed to this speculation.
 However, WKRP series creator Hugh Wilson asserts that the sitcom was already in development when the film came out.
 He also states that he was "scared to death" when the film came out, afraid that it would eclipse the CBS sitcom, which made its debut in September 1978.
 Wilson was relieved when FM came and went from theaters quickly.

 Soundtrack

-Despite the poor performance of the film at the box office, the soundtrack sold over 1 million records.
+Despite the film's poor performance at the box office, the soundtrack sold over a million copies in its first several weeks.
 Steely Dan's "FM (No Static at All)" won engineers Al Schmitt and Roger Nichols the 1979 Grammy Award for Best Engineered Recording, Non-Classical.